Karthy5/nlp_to_sql/README.md

-# NLP to SQL with T5 and Spider Dataset
+# Natural Language to SQL with T5 and Spider Dataset

 ## Project Overview